 Understanding the causes of your dull-looking skin is only the first step.
 It’s now up to you to take action and fix it!

 Further reading recommendations

 We’ve used several authoritative sources to write this article.
 We recommend that you review them if you want to learn more about dull skin in general and skin cells in particular.
-These are also great resources if you want to investigate a particular aspect of the condition, or want to stay up-to-date with the latest medical research.
+These are also great resources if you want to investigate a specific aspect of the condition or want to stay up-to-date with the latest medical research.